 - App: Available on iOS and Android

-- Promotion: $25 for Wealthsimple Crypto when you deposit and trade $100 or more
+- Promotion: $25 for Wealthsimple Crypto when you deposit and trade at least $100 worth of crypto

 - Review: Wealthsimple Crypto review